 Meal Times

 The district will set meal times to allow breakfast to be served as close to the start of the school day as possible (with the exception of the Breakfast After the Bell program, above) and lunch to be served between 10:00 am and 2:00 pm.
 The length of the meal period will allow enough time for students to be served and eat a complete meal as well as take care of personal hygiene needs.
 The district will strive to identify and remove barriers to every student receiving 20 minutes of seated lunch time and scheduling recess before lunch for elementary students.
-The uperintendent or designee will periodically monitor district schools for progress in implementing these provisions to the extent appropriate and feasible and report to the board.
+The superintendent or designee will periodically monitor district schools for progress in implementing these provisions to the extent appropriate and feasible and report to the board.

 Food Safety Plan

 The district will establish a Food Safety Plan based on Hazard Analysis and Critical Control Points.
 Because of the potential liability of the district, the food services program will not accept donations of food other than as provided in this policy without board approval.
-Should the board approve a food donation, the superintendent shall establish inspection and handling procedures for the food and determine that the provisions of all state and local laws have been met before selling the food as part of the school lunch menu.
+Should the board approve a food donation, the superintendent or designee shall establish inspection and handling procedures for the food and determine that the provisions of all state and local laws have been met before selling the food as part of the school lunch menu.

 Meal Pricing